What Is Personalization?

 Personalization strengthens interactive search: it adds a personal layer to the overall relevance experience.
 Adding personalized preferences into the search experience makes results more relevant for individual users.

 Users greatly benefit from seeing individualized results.
 Queries mean different things for different people.
 For example, a user who searches for “harry”, and has a preference for children’s literature, will likely want to see “Harry Potter” results appear on the first page.
 On the other hand, politically-minded users may be more interested in seeing “Harry Truman” in their results.

-Personalization also benefits your business by encouraging people to stay on your website for longer.
-This leads to more product discovery, and generates more interest and sales.**
+Personalization also benefits your business by encouraging people to stay longer on your website.
+This leads to more product discovery, and generates more interest and sales.

 How does Personalization fit into Algolia’s relevance strategy?